 Sony's broader cancellation pattern

 This lands in the middle of a rough stretch for Sony across the board.
 The company has shut down studios, cancelled live-service projects, and wound down several initiatives over the past year.
-Adding a whole car to that list is a new category of cancellation, but the pattern is consistent: Sony is clearly trimming anything that isn't performing or doesn't fit a tightened strategic focus.
+Adding a whole car to that list is a new category of cancellation, but the pattern holds: Sony is clearly trimming anything that isn't performing or doesn't fit a tightened strategic focus.

 The Afeela 1 also wasn't the only attempt to bring gaming into vehicles.
 BMW announced casual in-car gaming controlled via smartphone back in 2022.
 Tesla launched Steam integration that same year, then quietly removed it from new vehicles roughly 18 months later when its gaming hardware could no longer handle it.
 In-vehicle gaming keeps getting announced, and keeps running into the reality that cars and gaming PCs have very different development cycles.